The marketers’ world has changed forever with the advent of personalization algorithms.

 Traditional methods took a broad approach.
 Companies would advertise their best products or services.
 Then they would hope.
 Maybe it reached their target audience, maybe it wouldn’t.

-Machine learning has changed all that and there’s no going back.
+Machine learning and other AI tools for business have changed all that and there’s no going back.
 Internet users now expect to see relevant content tailored specifically to them.

 Personalization is the new way to market to potential customers.
 This process relies on data scientists and artificial intelligence.

 The algorithm collects customer behavior data.
 Then it uses those data sets to offer a customized experience.
 The learning algorithm then creates messages, promotions, and advertisements that are users based.

 This means improved conversion rates and an improved user experience.

 These marketing algorithms are used in most companies’ advertising efforts.
 Still, there are many who are unfamiliar with the details.
 What exactly is an algorithm?
 What do they do?
 How are they utilized in today’s marketing efforts?